About RFID and RAIN RFID

 What is RAIN RFID?

 RAIN RFID is a passive, battery-free wireless technology that connects billions of everyday items to the internet.
+RAIN is a name that brands passive UHF RFID products and technologies that adhere to global standards.
 RAIN RFID systems enable businesses and consumers to identify, locate, authenticate, and engage with every item that’s tagged with a RAIN RFID tag, providing rich, real-time data and insight.
 RAIN RFID is used in a wide variety of applications, including inventory management, asset tracking, and shipment verification.

 RAIN is the fastest growing segment of the RFID market and uses a single, global standard: UHF Gen 2 (ISO/IEC 18000-63).
-RAIN has connected more than 50 billion items to date.
+RAIN has connected billions items to date.
 By providing internet connectivity to, and real-time information about, everyday items such as apparel, medical supplies, automobile parts, food, and more, RAIN RFID enables the true Internet of Things.